 1. Make Time to Warm Up (and Cool Down)

 I know it can be tempting to hop on the treadmill without warming up, but you’re missing out on a better run.
-A recent study showed that warming up before running “can improve RE (running economy) in healthy adults.”
-Running economy is essentially how your body is using energy in regard to your oxygen consumption.
-In layman’s terms, you may be a more efficient runner if you complete a proper warm-up ahead of getting your sweat on.
+A recent study1 showed that a treadmill warmup up before running can “improve RE (running economy) in healthy adults.”
+Running economy refers to how efficiently your body uses energy relative to oxygen consumption.

 Cooling down is important, too—give your body time to return to its resting state by transitioning from a run to a walk before hopping off completely.
-Make sure to stretch, foam roll, or take a massage gun for a spin on your legs afterward as well.
+Make sure to stretch, foam roll, or take a massage gun for a spin on your legs afterward, as well.

 2. Know Your Treadmill Features

-Depending on the type of treadmill you’re using, there might be a variety of features you’re underutilizing (or not even using at all) Here are some fun extras to check for:
+Depending on the type of treadmill you’re using, there might be a variety of features you’re underutilizing (or not even using, at all).
+Here are some fun extras to check for:

 - Preset programs: Tired of trying to figure out your own treadmill workout?
 Some treadmills come equipped with excellent preset programs for the user to just click and go.
 I’ve commonly seen HIIT, calorie burn, heart rate-focused, and hill workouts on a variety of budget, mid-range, and higher-end treadmills.